WokLibCodeClub/.github/profile/README.md

 If you want to save your progress in *Code for Life* as you progress through the levels you can make a *Code for Life* account, and to do this you will need to use a parent's email address.
 We will show you how you can do this at the session, but you will need to do this at home during the week.
 The webpage for signing up is [https://www.codeforlife.education/register_form](https://www.codeforlife.education/register_form): enter your date of birth in the **Independent learner** section then fill in the rest of the details, including your parent's email address.
 Once you have made an account you can login by going to [codeforlife.education/play/](https://www.codeforlife.education/play/) and clicking on the Log in button.

-## Python session, 1st February 2025 at 11.45 am
+## Python session, 22nd February 2025 at 11.45 am

 You will need an account with [trinket](https://trinket.io/) for this session, so if you don't have one already you should create one by going to [trinket.io/signup](https://trinket.io/signup).
 You will need a valid email address to sign up.

 Please make sure you arrive so that you have time to log in to your trinket account and be ready to start coding at 11.45 am.

-We will have a peaceful and relaxed Python session on 1 February, with no code-along project.
-Students can decide which project they would like to do, and follow the online instructions.
+We will continue with another "free" Python session on 22 February, with no code-along project and students working on their chosen project following online instructions.
+For those who weren't at the last session on 1 February the next paragraphs will steer them towards suitable projects.

 ### For those with very little Python experience: